Beth Holt Wright, LCSW

 Call Now: 540-815-7886

-I have been a licensed psychotherapist for over 20 years.
+I have been a licensed psychotherapist for 25 years.
 I obtained my BA in Psychology from the University of Richmond in 1994 and my Masters in Social Work from the University of Georgia in 1997.
 I am certified in Eye Movement Desensitization Reprocessing (EMDR), Integrative Behavioral Couples Therapy (IBCT) and have been trained in Internal Family Systems (IFS) for Complex Trauma (parts work), Hakomi, Core Energetics, dream work, mindfulness based stress reduction, and traditional modalities (Cognitive Behavioral Therapy, Humanistic, and Psychodynamic).
 I recently obtained a certification in Integrative (holistic) Health from the University of Arizona.

-I am one out of about 4300 clinicians worldwide recognized by the EMDR International Association (EMDRIA) as being fully certified in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+I am one out of about 9,000 clinicians worldwide recognized by the EMDR International Association (EMDRIA) as being fully certified in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 EMDR is an integrative psychotherapy that has a wealth of research supporting its efficacy in treating people with PTSD, abuse, depression and anxiety.
 I was recently recertifed by taking a course about combining EMDR Therapy and Mindfulness for Trauma-Focused Care by the Institute for Creative Mindfulness.

 I have been a two-time recipient of the top 3 therapists for bedside manner by Our Health Magazine and was noted by the International Association of Healthcare Professionals as a top social worker in Salem.
 For many years, I have supervised bachelors and masters level clinicians working towards their degrees and licenses.